Eligibility for Civil Legal Aid

 You can also use our online calculator.
 This will give you an indication as to whether you are likely to pass the financial test or not.
 Service update: The online calculator is under redevelopment and will be available by the end of March 2018.

 The Legal Aid Office applies two tests to your application, the Financial Means and Legal Merits Test.
 Your application must pass both tests in order for legal aid to be granted.

 Financial Means and Legal Merits Test

-If you are unhappy with the decision
+If you are unhappy with the decision you can ask for our decisions reviewed.

-There are steps you can take to have our decisions reviewed.
 Further details in relation to review and appeal procedures are included within the guidance booklet.